jamescorriveau/Whisk-Culinary/README.md

-# Whisk Culinary Tools
+# Whisk Culinary Online Store

 🚧 **Work in Progress** 🚧

 This project is still under development and is continuously updated.
-I am currently adding media queries for a more responsive layout.
+I am currently adding media queries for a more responsive layout and creating a more reliable search bar.

 🔗 **Check out the most up-to-date version of Whisk on my portfolio:**